pbsmyth/command-line/lessons.md

 Now try `ls` again to see what's on your desktop.
 These three commands—`pwd`, `ls`, and `cd`—are the most commonly used in the terminal.
 Between them, you can orient yourself and move around.

-Before we move on, let's take a minute to navigate through our computer's file system using the command line.

 ## Challenge

+Before moving on, take a minute to navigate through our computer's file system using the command line.
 Use the three commands you've just learned—`pwd`, `ls` and `cd`—eight (8) times each.
-Go poking around your Photos folder, or see what's so special about that root `/` directory.
-When you're done, come back to the home folder with
+Go poking around your `Photos` folder, or see what's so special about that root `/` directory.
+When you're done, come back to your "home" folder with

 ```console
 $ cd ~
 ```

 (That's a tilde <kbd>~</kbd>, on the top left of your keyboard.)
-One more command you might find useful is
+One more command you might find useful is `cd ..` which will move you one directory up in the filesystem.
+That's a `cd` with two periods after it:

 ```console
 $ cd ..
 ```

-which will move you one directory up in the filesystem.
-That's a `cd` with two periods after it.

 ### Compare with the GUI